-Andrea Bajani is one of the most respected and award-winning novelists of contemporary Italian and European literature.
+Andrea Bajani is one of the most recognized and award-winning novelists of contemporary Italian and European literature.
 After his debut with Cordiali saluti (Einaudi, 2005), it was Se consideri le colpe (Einaudi, 2007, If you Kept a Record of Sins, Archipelago, 2021) which brought him a great deal of attention.
 In just a few months, the book won the Super Mondello Prize, the Brancati Prize, the Recanati Prize and the Lo Straniero Prize.

 The New York Times called If you Kept a Record of Sins "an astonishing novel.”
 For the Publishers Weekly “Bajani brings the full weight of his qualities as a poet, journalist, and professor of European Studies to bear, revealing in finely wrought prose the lasting scars of heartbreak on his characters and the body politic.
 This is deeply affecting.”